Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex

 The broken chiral symmetry may also be used as a means to further control and sculpt the spectral magnon dynamics.
-Figure \ref{Fig4_chiral}i shows a mixed CW/ACW vortex microstate, prepared by negatively saturating then applying thirty +-30mT minor-loops along the symmetric axis to gradually nucleate vortices\cite{gartside2022reconfigurable}.
-An extremely rich spectra is observed, given by a combination of magnetic vortex states ($\chi$-shaped modes, 2-6 GHz). edge-curvature states (dominant edge-curvature mode overlaps with the 2-3 GHz vortex modes, and 3 higher-frequency edge-curvature modes 3-5 GHz) and antiparallel macrospin states (11 GHz).
-Examples of magnetic vortex magnon spectra without edge-curvature modes also present may be found in a prior work by some authors\cite{gartside2022reconfigurable}.
+Figure \ref{Fig4_chiral}i) shows a mixed CW/ACW vortex microstate, prepared by negatively saturating then applying thirty +-30mT minor-loops along the symmetric axis to gradually nucleate vortices\cite{gartside2022reconfigurable}.
+An extremely rich spectra is observed, given by a combination of magnetic vortex states ($\chi$-shaped modes, 2-6 GHz).
+Edge-curvature states (dominant edge-curvature mode overlaps with the 2-3 GHz vortex modes, and 3 higher-frequency edge-curvature modes 3-5 GHz) and antiparallel macrospin states (11 GHz).
+Examples of magnetic vortex magnon spectra without edge-curvature modes also present may be found in a prior work by some authors\cite{gartside2022reconfigurable}, and an annotated version of this plot is given in supplementary figure 9 with modes labelled with the magnetic texture they originate from.
 Here the lower-frequency chiral modes have a spectral mirror symmetry around $\mathbf{H}_{ext}=0$, as expected for the symmetric array axis.
 Above 44 mT, the chiral textures all straighten out and the system assumes a positively-magnetised parallel macrospin state.